Skip to contents

 stimuli = NULL,

-baseimage = NULL,
+base_image = NULL,

-participant_col = "participant_id",
+col_participant = "participant_id",

-stimulus_col = "stimulus",
+col_stimulus = "stimulus",

-response_col = "response",
+col_response = "response",

 scaling = "autoscale",